 In addition to two evening sessions - covering a range of topics on bees and beekeeping - attendees will have the opportunity to get hands-on experience during an aftenoon session with bees in one of our apiaries.

 Email Ian Smith or phone him on 07411 402 422 for details or to book your place.

 The Association owns a number of bee related books which are available for loan to members.
 The loan peroid is typically a calndar month.
-The books and terms of loaning books can be found here.
+The books and terms of borrowing books can be found here.